Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 Make sure that [Docker](https://www.docker.com/), [Apache Maven](https://maven.apache.org/) and [Node.js](https://nodejs.org/) are installed and running on your computer.

 ### Backend - Microservice
-Run `mvn clean package` in folder `dyanmic-mapping-service` to build the Microservice which will create a ZIP archive you can upload to Cumulocity.
+Run `mvn clean package` in folder `dynamic-mapping-service` to build the Microservice which will create a ZIP archive you can upload to Cumulocity.
 Just deploy the ZIP to the Cumulocity Tenant like described [here](https://cumulocity.com/guides/users-guide/administration/#uploading-microservices).

 ### Frontend - Plugin